bitcriminals/bitcriminals.github.io/writeups/_tryhackme/Sweettooth_Inc.md

 docker -H 127.0.0.1:2376 exec -it 39d4cf768ec3 /bin/bash
 ```

-And viola we are root now
+And voila we are root now

 ```
 root@39d4cf768ec3:/# whoami